Skip to main content

 Written by Steve

-You need to report all incidents within 24 hours of them happening, even if you're not going to claim.
+You need to report all incidents, ideally within 24 hours of them happening, even if you're not going to claim.

 This includes any accidents, damage or theft to your vehicle, and any injuries you have.
 This also includes any injuries to third parties, and any damage to a third party vehicle or property.

-We’ve got a step-by-step guide on how this process works at the bottom of this article.
+We’ve got a step-by-step guide on how this process works at the bottom of this article, plus some FAQs.
 First, some important information 👇

 Reporting an incident

 Cuvva is the insurance intermediary, so we don't handle claims.
-Instead, you'll need to speak with the insurer (underwriter) of your policy - this will either be Mulsanne or Wakam.
-You can find this on your policy documents, or if you're unsure pop us a message in-app!
+Instead, you'll need to speak with the insurer (underwriter) of your policy - if you bought your policy on or after 7th August 2024, this will either be Wakam or ERS.
+If you bought it before, it could also be Mulsanne.

 020 3828 7381 is for Wakam (Crawford).